Managing Tsartlip FN's economic development and business operations; maintaining accountability to membership

 Tsartlip Chief and Council is pleased to introduce the seven impressive individuals that will serve on the TGC Board of Directors.

-In addition to well known Tsartlip community pillars Chief Don Tom and Councillor Jeanine Cooper, the new Board includes Adam Olsen, Firman Latimer of the Serpent River First Nation, Michael Pucci, Fiona Morgan, and Salman Azam.
+In addition to well known Tsartlip community pillar Councillor Jeanine Cooper, the new Board includes Adam Olsen, Firman Latimer of the Serpent River First Nation, Michael Pucci, and Fiona Morgan.

 The combined expertise the group brings in Indigenous leadership and economic development is remarkable.